Christopher Worrell (politician): Political career

 Worrell was a delegate to the 2024 Democratic National Convention.
 Prior to President Biden's withdrawal from the presidential election, Worrell was only Massachusetts delegate to the convention that had not yet pledged to vote for Biden in the convention roll call.
 The day after Biden’s withdrawal, Worrell gave his support to the candidacy of vice president Kamala Harris.

-In 2024, Worrell was selected to join the 2025-2026 Criminal Justice Reform cohort of the Future Caucus Innovation Fellowship, a bipartisan coalition of Gen Z and millennial lawmakers interested in creating policies to address key criminal justice issues.

 Personal life

-Worrell, lives with his wife, Suzette, and two kids, named Carter and Savannah.
+Worrell, lives with his wife, Suzette, and three kids, named Carter, Savannah and Simone.